ecmnet/MAVGCL/README.md

 - V0.6 requires MAVLink 2.0 protocol without signing (switch to 'Use MAVLink 2.0 always') - MAVLink 1.0 no longer supported (for MAVLink 1.0 use V0.536 )
 - Recording based on ULOG over MAVLink needs to be enabled in preferences (if ULog over MAVLink is not available, MAVGCL switches back to message based logging)
 - Mapping between ULog data and MAVGCL key-figures is still ongoing and not completed (refer to the [Mapping documentation](https://github.com/ecmnet/MAVGCL/blob/master/MAVGCL/UlogKeyFiguresAssignment.xlsx) )
+- Serial connection no longer available as it is currently used for RTK base stations

 **Features:**